 Like many of us in the Roaring Fork Valley, the allure of the Rockies was big for Rose Abello — 2,000 miles big.
 On vacation from her NY career, she was perched on a chairlift when she decided it was time to convert her ski town fantasy to reality.
 With her eye on Aspen, she packed her bags in 1997 and threw down roots.
-So when it came time to purchase a home here, the PR and tourism pro knew that the mountains would be at the heart of retrofit decisions about her abode.
+So when it came time to purchase a home here, the PR and tourism pro knew that the mountains would be at the heart of retrofit decisions and quick-fix installations for her abode.

 “I wanted to do some renovations at my new place (bought Nov 2016) and wanted help in making the smartest decisions all around – for the environment, financially, functionally,” Abello said recently in an email from her desk as Tourism Director for Snowmass.